WENDY LISABETH KEENEY-KENNICUTT September, 2008

 TA Teaching Mentor and Ombudsman, 9/06 - present

-Faculty supervisor and help desk, First Year Chemistry Study Hall and Computer Lab, 2005 - present
+Faculty supervisor of help desk, First Year Chemistry Study Hall and Computer Lab, 2005 - present

 Master Administrator, Calibrated Peer Review at Texas A&M University, 2002 - present